 Do Casa Particulares Have Wifi?

-I’ve also heard some AirBNB hosts will provide Nauta internet cards that guests can simply buy at cost so they don’t have to wait in line at ETECSA.
+Some Airbnb hosts will provide Nauta internet cards that guests can simply buy at cost so they don’t have to wait in line at ETECSA.

 If you’d like to book a casa particular vetted through AirBNB and you’re new to the site you can use this code to save money and I get a credit too!